 Certain subsidiaries of the company have entered into various invoice discounting agreements with factoring companies from which a percentage of approved invoices are collected in advance.
-The invoices which are given for collection in advance are with recourse and included within trade receivables, whereas the amount collected from the factoring company is presented in the statement of financial position under current liabilities until the date of settlement by the debtors.
-Factoring expenses are charged to the income statement.
+The invoices which are given for collection in advance are with recourse and included within trade receivables, whereas the amount collected from the factoring company is presented in the consolidated statement of financial position under current liabilities until the date of settlement by the debtors.
+Factoring expenses are charged to the consolidated statement of comprehensive income.